hipspay/hips-ios-sdk-mpos/README.md

 ## Terminal Activation via HipsSDK

-Launch Activation UI by in invoking `HipsSDK.activate()`.
+Launch Activation UI by in invoking `Hips.activate()`.
 Select a paired device and start the activation process.
 Read more about the steps involved in section **Hips Settings - Activate terminal**

 - Result: `Bool`